Dont-Get-Lost-in-Froghill-Penang

 Parking near the red brick factory at Guar Perahu.

-With that, you can’t expect any proper facilities either.
-Make sure you prepare accordingly.
+PS: In case you are wondering, there are NO entrance fees to visit this place.
+And with that, you can’t expect any proper facilities either.
+So make sure you prepare accordingly.

 Dirty feet after the hike at Guar Perahu